Shayne Fitz-Coy

 What has Shayne Fitz-Coy built?

-Shayne Fitz-Coy turned around ResponseLink, returning more than $44 million to investors over thirteen profitable years with zero new equity before its 2025 sale, and leads Rustic Pathways, the experiential education company Sabot Family Companies acquired in 2019.
+Shayne Fitz-Coy built a track record of acquiring, improving and leading businesses.
+He turned around ResponseLink, returning more than $44 million to investors over twelve years with zero new equity before its 2025 sale.
+He leads Rustic Pathways, the educational travel company Sabot Family Companies acquired in 2019.

 Shayne Fitz-Coy studied psychology at Harvard College, graduating cum laude, and earned an MBA from Stanford Graduate School of Business.